NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     Therefore, we conclude from our experiments that OO should be used with great care in the development of mobile games, and that structural programming can be a very competitive alternative.

+"ECS in Rust has this tendency of turning from something that is considered a tool in other language to become almost a religious belief.
+Something that should be used because it is pure and correct, and because doing that is the right way."
+[60]

+Rust is a safe language which can sacrifice the speed of dev cycel, although not the speed of exectutable.
+[49]

+    Gamedev is all about speed.
+    1. We want nice architecture so the code is easier to understand over the lifetime of the project.
+(Long term development speed)
+    2. We want fast runtime performance.
+(Game's execution speed)
+    3. We want to get today’s features done quickly.(short term development speed)

+The difference between SE and gamedev is that games are all about speed, while software gives more emphasis on scalability, maintenance and safety

+Productivity:
+Fast build/run/test loop, for which either a scripting language or a native language with fast compile times is required;
+using the same language for game development as the engine;
+and simplicity - being easy to use for common tasks without hiding a lot of lower-level details.
+[58]

 *Articles & blog posts*
 Since Zig is a young language and hasn't even reached version 1.0, there's not enough research, so the information that I've gathered here is mostly from technical articles and blog posts, as well as from my ken experience.

+Zig is really three things:
+- Programming language
+- Build system (build.zig) replacing makefiles/cmake/ninja/etc
+- C/C++ compiler with an emphasis on cross-compilation You can write a build.zig file in Zig, describing how to build your C/C++ project using Zig as the toolchain.
+Thanks to Zig’s lazy code evaluation and lazy dependency fetching, you really only pay for the parts you use.

 [17] Zig Rust Go C++